Overbooking compensation: all you need to know thanks to AirHelp

 Flight distanceCompensation

 Fun fact!
-Your overbooking compensation is due immediately once you are denied boarding.
-And we mean right there, at the airport.
-That is in addition to being entitled to re-routing on an alternate flight to your destination.
+Your overbooked flight compensation for Canadian air passengers under EU regulations is not something you have to wait for—it's due to you immediately upon being denied boarding, right there at the airport.
+This compensation is in addition to your entitlement to be re-routed on an alternate flight to your intended destination.

-Your overbooked flight compensation for being denied boarding is due immediately, so you ideally wouldn’t have to go through the claim process.
+Your overbooked flight compensation for being bumped from a flight is due immediately, so you ideally wouldn’t have to go through the claim process.
 However, if you didn’t get paid at the airport, not to worry ⎯ you can still file an EC 261 claim after the fact.
 You can expect some pushback from the airline however.
-Even when the law is on your side, they might not be enthusiastic – or particularly quick – about paying you.
+Even when the law is on your side, they might not be enthusiastic – or particularly quick – about paying you the airline overbooking compensation.
 To give your claim the best chance of succeeding, here are a few tips to follow:

 – Hold onto any documents related to the disrupted flight and any alternative flights offered, such as e-tickets and boarding passes.